While we all know accidents can happen and the unexpected can occur, what can homeowners do to help prevent the same problems occurring at their home?

 Here are some simple ways you can look after your boiler to ensure it stays in top condition:

-If you have a mortgage, you more than likely had to take out buildings insurance as part of the agreement; and the next two most common claims are covered under an Admiral Buildings Insurance policy.
+If you have a mortgage, you more than likely had to take out buildings insurance as part of the agreement; and the next two most common claims are covered by Admiral Buildings Insurance.

 One of the most common household claims that Admiral sees involves escape of water.
 Whether it’s a result of burst pipes or a leaky washing machine, sometimes escape of water damage is unavoidable and even some of the best prevention methods may not always work.
 Homeowners who suffer escape of water claim for a range of damage as a result – everything from ruined furniture to a flooded living room.
 The most important thing is not to panic; if you suspect your home is experiencing escape of water and it’s safe to do so, follow these steps:

 Signs of a leak in the home